 Things to consider when developing trading app

-A process of trading application development consists of four main stages:
+A process of trading application development consists of four main prods:

 - Discovery.
 The team analyzes the market, competitors and defines your perfect user.